 Hodgson started out as a prop comic, working comedy clubs and making appearances on Late Night with David Letterman and Saturday Night Live.
 After meeting Jim Mallon, the production manager of St. Paul's KTMA station, he came up with the concept for MST3K and began going through KTMA's library to find old movies that could be featured and riffed on the show.
 He was partly inspired by the film Silent Running, which was about a man stranded in space with only robots to keep him company.
 Hodgson built the robot puppets and set for the show in one night.
 His subsequent sleepy-eyed appearance in the pilot, which was taped the following day, was incorporated into the show as a permanent aspect of his performance.
 Hodgson hosted MST3K as the character Joel Robinson from its debut in 1988 until partway through its fifth season in 1993.
-He left the show due to creative differences with Mallon and handed over the hosting duties to Mike Nelson.
+He left the show due to creative differences with Mallon and handed over the hosting duties to head writer Mike Nelson.

 Hodgson's first project after leaving MST3K was an HBO pilot called The TV Wheel that was not picked up.
 He worked as a writer for Jimmy Kimmel Live! and continued to make occasional TV appearances, including a recurring role on Freaks and Geeks and a return to MST3K in 1999 for the show's tenth season premiere.
 Later on in his career, he became a voice actor when he began playing Mayor Bill Dewey on Steven Universe.